jamesosullivan/artscouncilfunding/README.md

 ## Scope

-The dataset is restricted to four funding programmes that focus on organisations as opposed to individuals.
+The dataset is restricted to four funding programmes that focus on **organisations rather than individual-artist funding**.
 This provides a consistent basis for examining patterns of institutional and organisational arts funding over time:

 - **Arts Centre Partnership Funding**
 - **Arts Grant Funding**
 - **Strategic Funding**
 - **Festivals Investment Scheme**

-It covers funding decision years **2022–2027**.
+The dataset covers funding decision years **2022–2027**.

 ### Programme-name normalisation